 PM unveils plans for a modern Industrial Strategy fit for Global Britain

-- Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark MP, and The Rt Hon Theresa May MP
+- Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark, and The Rt Hon Theresa May

 - Part of: